 Context

-It looks like we’re getting to the CTA perfect formula.
+It looks like we’re getting close to the perfect CTA formula.
 But something is still missing.
 Do you know what?
 Right.
 The context.
 In fact, everything already mentioned was about context.
 No amazing buttons exist in a vacuum.
 This part of the article doesn’t contain any special tips.
 It’s just about common sense!

 Hint #1.
 Even if you are bursting with multiple design versions for your CTA, don’t put all of them into the same website.
-All buttons must look alike so that your customers wouldn`t feel confused.
+All buttons must look alike so that your customers won`t feel confused.

 Hint #2.
 If background pictures appeal to you, empower your CTA with the proper image.
 Just show happy people who have already used your service or simply use the image of a dog barking in the direction of your button.